cap-js/docs/guides/security/aspects.md

 To prevent clients from _requesting too much data_, you can define restrictions on `$expands` for your entities:

-- To prevent any expands from the entity:
+- Prevent any expands from the entity:
   - `@Capabilities.ExpandRestrictions.Expandable: false`
-- To restrict expands for certain properties:
+- Restrict expands for certain properties:
   - `@Capabilities.ExpandRestrictions.NonExpandableProperties: [...]`
-- To set maximum allowed depth of an `$expand` from this entity:
+- Set maximum allowed depth of an `$expand` from this entity:
   - `@Capabilities.ExpandRestrictions.MaxLevels: ...`
   - Or you can set an **application-wide limit** with <Config java>cds.query.restrictions.expand.maxLevels = \<max depth\></Config> that applies to all entities.
 Value `-1` indicates absence of limit.